Do you have something

 Red-tails mostly hunt from perches, watching for movement at the woodland edge or in grassy meadows below.
 Prey includes voles, mice, rats, rabbits, chipmunks, and squirrels and sometimes snakes, frogs, insects, pigeons and other birds – most anything smaller than a woodchuck.
 They also feed on carrion.
 A red-tailed hawk can hover like a kite in strong wind and swoop down to catch an unsuspecting meadow vole.
 A mated pair will sometimes hunt together, working in tandem to catch a squirrel or other prey.

 Red-tails excel at soaring.
 They master the wind, flying in slow, wide circles, their four-foot wingspan slightly upturned.
 When they do flap their wings, their muscular wing beat is slow, strong and deliberate.
+The call of an adult red-tailed hawk is a harsh descending scream, "kee-eeeee-arr", that lasts two to three seconds and is often heard when the bird is soaring.

 Named for its beautiful brick-red tail and recognized by its large, stocky shape, the red-tailed hawk is the classic Buteo: the group of hawks noted for their broad, roundish wings and a relatively short, wide tail – and for their mastery of soaring.
 The “red-tail” is the largest of the Buteos that we see in New Hampshire; others include the broad-winged, red-shouldered and rough-legged hawks.
 It can be 19-25” long with a 45-52” wingspan and the female is 20 - 25% heavier than the male.